Rehabilitation banner image

 Priority criteria for AAC

-• Priority will be given to patients with a rapidly degenerative condition, eg. MND and effort will be made to ensure these patients are assessed and or provided with equipment as soon as is practically possible
+• With a rapidly degenerative condition, for example Motor Neurone Disease (MND), and effort will be made to ensure these patients are assessed and or provided with equipment as soon as is practically possible.

-• Priority will be given to patients who have communication aid equipment currently but that has ceased to be functional or is significantly unreliable, in order to meet their communication needs.
+• Who have communication aid equipment currently, but that has ceased to be functional or is significantly unreliable, in order to meet their communication needs.

-• Priority will be given to patients facing a transition to a new sector/ school/ college/ workplace environment or currently in rehabilitation provision
+• Facing a transition to a new sector / school / college / workplace environment or currently in rehabilitation provision.

-• Priority will be given to patients who are at risk of developing significant psychological/challenging behaviour as a consequence of their inability to communicate without a communication aid.
+• Who are at risk of developing significant psychological/challenging behaviour as a consequence of their inability to communicate without a communication aid.

-Priority criteria for EC
+Priority Criteria for EC

 • A prioritisation system will be in place to ensure that individuals with a rapidly deteriorating condition are assessed and equipment provided (where appropriate) within a clinically appropriate time.
 Other reasons for prioritisation may also be appropriate and will be considered on a per-case basis from referral information.

-• specialist assessment held in an appropriate setting
+• Specialist assessment held in an appropriate setting.

-• detailed advice and signposting to other services, including support to move your client forward towards meeting the NHS England referral criteria
+• Detailed advice and signposting to other services, including support to move your client forward towards meeting the NHS England referral criteria.

-An experienced clinician will be available to take calls on this number from 9am till 4pm, Wednesday and Friday and also on a Monday from February 2024 on 0121 466 3028.
+An experienced clinician will be available to take calls on this number from 9.00 am till 4.00 pm, Monday, Wednesday and Friday on 0121 466 3028 .

 ACT Clinicians will work with callers to identify the best way to support clients based on identified skills and needs.
-As highlighted above, when appropriate the ACT clinician will offer an appointment date at the time the referral is made.
+As highlighted above when appropriate the ACT clinician will offer an appointment date at the time the referral is made.
 This will depend on the NHS England prioritisation criteria.
 (Please note that you will need to confirm this date with the client and team around them and notify ACT within ten working days).

 This telephone service is the initial point of contact for new clients for the service including: environmental controls, alternative computer access and augmentative and alternative communication.

-In order to accept a referral, ACT will need information on:
+In order to accept a referral ACT will need information on:

-• Client: GP, date of birth, diagnosis, address and contact details, physical/cognitive abilities and impairments
+• Client: GP, date of birth, diagnosis, address and contact details, physical / cognitive abilities and impairments.

-• Goals: Identified by the patient to ensure their motivation and engagement.
+• Goals: identified by the patient to ensure their motivation and engagement.

-• Environments: details of schools, day centres etc, information on the team supporting the client and what on-going support is available.
+• Environments: details of schools, day centres etc, information on the team supporting the client and what ongoing support is available.

-• Please note that referrals will not be accepted without full information.
+Please note that referrals will not be accepted without full information.

 Guide to commissioning AAC services

-NHS England has produced a guide to explain how Augmentative and Alternative Communication (AAC) services for those with difficulty with speech are organised and commissioned, with signposts for how to access the support the services provide.
+NHS England has produced a guide to explain how Augmentative and Alternative Communication (AAC) services for those with difficulty with speech are organised and commissioned , with signposts for how to access the support the services provide.

-Augmentative & Alternative Communication (AAC) Referral Criteria:
+Augmentative and Alternative Communication (AAC) Referral Criteria:

 A decision flow chart has been developed and agreed nationally by the AAC Subgroup (of the NHS England Clinical Reference Group for Complex Disability Equipment) which patients can be accepted by specialised services, and which patients should be the responsibility of the local AAC (SLT) service: